storacha/specs/w3-replication.md

 Each replication task MUST target a _different_ replica node and they MUST NOT target the primary node.
 ``

-The upload service MUST select storage node(s) and allocate replication space when the `space/blob/replicate` invocation is received.
+The upload service MUST select replica node(s) and allocate replication space when the `space/blob/replicate` invocation is received.

 The receipt also includes effects (async tasks) and receipts for each allocation task performed.